Pathfinder - The Inquisitor Handbook

 - Healing: This is the only inquisition that you would really want to last beyond the end of the combat.
 Fast healing can do a lot to compensate for the Inquisitor's d8 hit points, especially in long, protracted fights.

 - Justice: You should be good enough at hitting things that you don't need this, but once in a while it can be nice to hit more often than usual.

-- Piercing: Because Inquisitors aren't primary casters, they typically shouldn't cast a lot of spells agains their enemies, especially those with spell resistance.
-The bonus to concentration checks is nice, but you will generally only need to concentrate to caste defensively, and your highest DC is only 21.
+- Piercing: Because Inquisitors aren't primary casters, they typically shouldn't cast a lot of spells against their enemies, especially those with spell resistance.
+The bonus to Concentration checks is nice, but you will generally only need to concentrate to cast defensively, and your highest DC is only 27.

 - Protection: Sacred bonuses are extremely rare, so this will stack with almost anything you have.
 The bonus doesn't scale very quickly, but it can be very nice if you need a little more AC.

 - Purity: This can be fantastic when facing enemy spellcasters or enemies with scary special abilities like dragons.

 - Resiliency: This is great against enemies with numerous small attacks (or numerous small enemies).
 Against enemies with small numbers of big attacks, Healing or Protection may be better choices.

 - Resistance: It's not a ton of resistance, but it's quick to activate.
 If your enemy is only dealing energy damage every few rounds, you may do better to use the Healing inquisition and recover HP in the rounds between energy attacks.